All states or jurisdictions that administer the HiSET exam have their own policies and testing requirements.

 To be able to receive the Maine high school equivalency diploma, test takers must have taken at least 1 of the 5 HiSET subject tests from an official Maine testing center and, but that goes without saying, also meet all Maine eligibility requirements.

 HiSET applicants are required to take the Official Practice Test (OPT), and they are strongly encouraged to prepare well for the tests at one of Maine’s adult education sites or through a well-respected online program.

 In Maine, adult education centers offer comprehensive instruction and study support at little or no charge.
 Local Maine testing centers may have additional requirements relating to, for example, age waivers or retesting imposed by local school boards, so please contact a testing center in your area.

-In Maine, HiSET graduates, like high school grads, who earned their diplomas in the years 2020-2023 are now eligible for two years of college tuition TOTALLY FREE at the seven Maine community colleges.
+In Maine, HiSET graduates, like high school grads who earned their diplomas in recent years, are now eligible for two years of college tuition, TOTALLY FREE at the seven Maine community colleges.
 Check here -> to learn more about free college tuition in Maine.

 Massachusetts is using two options for high school equivalency testing, the HiSET and the GED.
 The GED is only available in a computerized format, while the HiSET is offered both on a computer and on paper.

 To be able to take the exams in Massachusetts, test-takers need to be at least 18 years old, though 16 and 17-year-old applicants may also be eligible if they meet strict additional requirements.

 Just like in other states, test takers cannot be signed up for any other school program and already hold a high school or equivalent diploma.

 The diploma that is awarded after successful completion of the Massachusetts HiSET or GED exam is nationally accepted in lieu of a high school degree.
 Check here to see all ->Massachusetts GED test sites and prep classes.